Scaling limits of loop-erased Markov chains on resistance spaces via a partial loop-erasing procedure: Abstract

 \section{Abstract}

 We introduce partial loop-erasing operators.
 We show that by applying a refinement sequence of partial loop-erasing operators to a finite Markov chain, we get a process equivalent to the chronological loop-erased Markov chain.
-As an application, we construct loop-erased random paths on bounded domains of resistance spaces as the weak limit of the loop erasure of the Markov chains on a sequence of finite sets approximating the space.
-The limit is independent of the approximating sequences, and the random paths we constructed are simple paths almost surely.
+As an application, we construct loop-erased random paths on bounded domains of resistance spaces as the weak limit of the loop erasure of the Markov chains on a sequence of finite sets approximating the space, and the limit is independent of the approximating sequences.
+The random paths we constructed are simple paths almost surely, and they can be viewed as the loop-erasure of the paths of the diffusion process.
 Finally, we show that the scaling limit of the loop-erased random walks on the Sierpi\'nski carpet graphs exists, and is equivalent to the loop-erased random paths on the Sierpi\'nksi carpet.